I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ucxusbdevice/nc-ucxusbdevice-evt_ucx_usbdevice_get_characteristic.md

 ## Remarks

-The UCX client driver registers its implementation with the USB host controller extension (UCX) by calling the <a href="..\ucxusbdevice\nf-ucxusbdevice-ucxusbdevicecreate.md">UcxUsbDeviceCreate</a> method.</p>
+The UCX client driver registers its implementation with the USB host controller extension (UCX) by calling the <a href="..\ucxusbdevice\nf-ucxusbdevice-ucxusbdevicecreate.md">UcxUsbDeviceCreate</a> method.

 ## Requirements
 | &nbsp; | &nbsp; |